Case-IEEE/lab-1-getting-started-lab-tas/ComponentThree/README.md

 ### Step One

 Build the circuit according to the provided diagram.
+Reuse the Component One circuit, how ever change the pin of the LED from 13 to 11.

 ### Step Two